opengisch/QField-docs/en/project-management/index.rst

 =========================

 You will need a portable version of your QGIS project file (.qgs).
 Portable means that all paths are relative and datasets are reachable from the device.
+We suggest having a look at the QConsolidate plugin and the Offline Editing plugin.

 Data sources
 ............